wandb/docs/content/guides/integrations/keras.md

 )
 ```

-### How to log checkpoints on a TPU Node architecture efficiently?
+### Efficiently log checkpoints on a TPU Node architecture

 While checkpointing on TPUs you might encounter `UnimplementedError: File system scheme '[local]' not implemented` error message.
 This happens because the model directory (`filepath`) must use a cloud storage bucket path (`gs://bucket-name/...`), and this bucket must be accessible from the TPU server.
 We can however, use the local path for checkpointing which in turn is uploaded as an Artifacts.